The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 Closing the Loop

-Living in the city without a car doesn’t limit your access to nature—it just invites you to find a new rhythm.
+Living in the city without a car doesn’t limit your access to nature, it simply invites you to find a new rhythm.
 The train becomes your transition.
 The walk to the trailhead becomes your grounding.
 The hike becomes your reset.
-With Souleyness, adventurousness isn’t just about the trail—it’s about finding magic in the journey.

-These trails remind you that adventure doesn’t have to be complicated.
-It can be intentional, accessible, and woven right into your everyday life.
+These trails are a reminder that adventure doesn’t have to be complicated; it can be intentional, accessible, and woven into your everyday life.